adrn/adrn/README.md

 ### Hey 👋, I'm Adrian (@adrn)

-I'm an associate research scientist (ARS) at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics) where I help lead the Galactic Dynamics group and study the structure and dynamics of stars and dark matter in our galaxy (the Milky Way 🌌).
-I'm also on the [Astropy](https://github.com/astropy/astropy) Coordination Committee and am a big supporter of Open Source Software.
+I am an associate research scientist (ARS) at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics) where I help lead the Galactic Dynamics group and study the structure and dynamics of stars and dark matter in our galaxy (the Milky Way 🌌).
+I am also the Assistant Director of Scientific Software at the [Simons Foundation](https://www.simonsfoundation.org/), and am on the [Astropy](https://github.com/astropy/astropy) Coordination Committee.
 I do much more 👨🏽‍💻 than 🔭!

 - 🕸️ [Personal website](https://adrian.pw)
 - 🤜🏽🤛🏽 [CCA Galactic Dynamics Group](https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/dynamics/)